TouK/nussknacker-scenario-examples-library/README.md

 - `NU_DESIGNER_URL` - it contains URL of the Designer API.
 It's used to import and deploy scenarios and for Nu configuration reloading.
 You should always configure one.
 - `NU_DESIGNER_AUTH_MODE` - authentication mode used when connecting to Designer API.
 Supported values are: `BASIC_AUTH` (default) - basic authentication using username/password (requires NU_DESIGNER_USER and NU_DESIGNER_PASSWORD to be set), `AUTH0` - authentication using Auth0 tokens (requires NU_DESIGNER_OAUTH_M2M_TOKEN_API_URL, NU_DESIGNER_OAUTH_CLIENT_ID and NU_DESIGNER_OAUTH_CLIENT_SECRET to be set)
-- `NU_DESIGNER_USER` - username used to authenticate with the Designer API when importing/deploying scenarios and reloading configuration
+- `NU_DESIGNER_USER` - username used to authenticate with the Designer API when importing/deploying scenarios and reloading configuration.
+Defaults to "admin"
-- `NU_DESIGNER_PASSWORD` - password used to authenticate with the Designer API when importing/deploying scenarios and reloading configuration
+- `NU_DESIGNER_PASSWORD` - password used to authenticate with the Designer API when importing/deploying scenarios and reloading configuration.
+Defaults to "admin"
 - `NU_DESIGNER_OAUTH_M2M_TOKEN_API_URL` - URL of the Auth0 token endpoint used to obtain M2M (Machine-to-Machine) access tokens for Designer API authentication
 - `NU_DESIGNER_OAUTH_CLIENT_ID` - Auth0 client ID used for obtaining M2M access tokens
 - `NU_DESIGNER_OAUTH_CLIENT_SECRET` - Auth0 client secret used for obtaining M2M access tokens